graphadvantage/neo4j-binary-cosine-similarity/README.md

 ## Introduction

+Graphs are well suited for marketing analytics - a natural fit since marketing is principally about relationships.
 In this GraphGist, we'll take a look at how to use Neo4j to make real-time marketing recommendations.

 Modern digital marketing produces a ton of data which can be quite unmanagable in traditional SQL databases.
 However with Neo4j we can leverage the power of the graph to efficiently organize and analyze complex relationships present in our marketing data.

 We are going to build a simple recommendation engine that has knowledge of what marketing activities are responsible for driving leads (using marketing attribution modeling) and what sequence of marketing activities are most likely to cause a specific individual to convert to a lead (using k- nearest neighbor and binary cosine similarity).